What is Obesity Hypoventilation Syndrome?

 OHS and OSA exhibit several of the same symptoms including daytime tiredness, inability to concentrate, snoring, interrupted sleep and elevated carbon dioxide levels which are known to cause drowsiness.
 As mentioned, in the majority of cases, the two conditions occur simultaneously because they are both conditions that are commonly caused by being overweight.

-OHS is dangerous because it places a strain on you cardiovascular system.
+OHS is dangerous because it places a strain on your cardiovascular system.
 Some symptoms may include chest pains, swelling of the legs, and difficulty exercising.

 How is OHS Diagnosed and Treated?